grafana/mimir/docs/sources/operating-grafana-mimir/secure-communications-with-tls.md

 ---
 title: "Secure communications with TLS"
-description: "How to configure TLS between Grafana mimir microservices."
+description: "How to configure TLS between Grafana Mimir microservices."
 weight: 60
 ---

 # Secure communications with TLS

-Cortex is a distributed system with significant traffic between its services.
+Grafana Mimir is a distributed system with significant traffic between its services.
-To allow for secure communication, Cortex supports TLS between all its components.
+To allow for secure communication, Mimir supports TLS between all its components.
 This guide describes the process of setting up TLS.

 ### Generation of certs to configure TLS

-The first step to securing inter-service communication in Cortex with TLS is generating certificates.
+The first step to securing inter-service communication in Mimir with TLS is generating certificates.
 A Certifying Authority (CA) will be used for this purpose which should be private to the organization, as any certificates signed by this CA will have permissions to communicate with the cluster.